U.S. History 1877--Present

 performance may be evaluated solely on an academic basis, not on

 opinions or conduct in matters unrelated to academic standards.

-Students should be free to take reasoned exception to the data or views
+Students should be free to take reasoned exception to the data or

-course of study for which they are enrolled.
+content of any course of study for which they are enrolled.

 Students who believe that an academic evaluation reflects

-conduct unrelated to academic standards should
+conduct unrelated to academic standards should contact the

-initiate a review of the evaluation
+a review of the evaluation